mdn/browsercompat/api.md

        the translated browser name.
 If the engine has a name, add it in parenthesis
     4. For each feature in feature-sets.features:
-        * Add the first column: the translated feature name
+        * Add the first column: the feature name.
+If feature.canonical, use the `zxx` translation of feature.name wrapped in `<code>`.
+          Otherwise, use the best translation of feature.name, in a `lang=(lang)` block.
         * For each browser id in meta.compat-table-important:
             - Get the important browser-version-feature IDs from meta.compat-table-important.browser-version-features.<`feature ID`>.<`browser ID`>